Frictionless Growth Challenge catchup post

 Stage 5 - You’re expanding and thriving.

-The next step differs depending on where you are on your journey,
+The next thing you should focus on differs depending on where you are on your journey, but no journey is bad, wrong, or embarrassing.

 Today’s task: Identify your current stage.
 Be honest.
 Write: